Joint Delay-Phase Precoding Under True-Time Delay Constraints in Wideband Sub-THz Hybrid Massive MIMO Systems: Introduction

 \section{Introduction}

-The fifth generation (5G)-\&-beyond wireless systems are expected to support many new high data rate applications such as augmented reality/virtual reality (AR/VR), eHeath, and holographic telepresence \cite{Giordani2020}.
-To facilitate the proposed usecases, communications in the terahertz (THz) band (0.1-10 THz) have recently attracted significant interests from both acamedia and industry because of an abundance of wideband spectrum resources \cite{Han2014,Akyildiz2022,Rappaport2019}; compare to the current millimeter-wave (mmWave) communications in the 5G specifications \cite{3gpp.21.917} that utilize a few gigahertz (GHz) bandwidth, the THz communications \cite{Han2014,Akyildiz2022,Rappaport2019} utilize tens of GHz bandwidth.
-Intriguingly, the data rates on the orders of 10 to 100 Gbps can be achieved using the currently available digital modulation techniques in THz frequencies \cite{Rappaport2019,Koenig2013}.
-However, the envisioned THz communications face numerous challenges due to the high path losses, large power consumption, and inter-symbol interference.
-To deal with these challenges, the combination of hybrid massive multiple-input multiple-output (MIMO) and orthogonal frequency division multiplexing (OFDM) technologies has been popularly discussed \cite{dai2021,Gao2021,Matthaiou2021,Han2022} recently.
-It is well known that as the number of antennas grows, the MIMO system can be greatly simplified in terms of beamforming and precoding \cite{Marzetta2010}.
-In view of this, strong theoretical analyses have justified the use of a very large number of antennas at the base station \cite{Marzetta2010, Larsson14, Rusek2013}.
-This has raised a significant interest in massive MIMO systems at sub-$6$GHz \cite{Marzetta2010,Rusek2013, Larsson14} and mmWave frequencies \cite{ayach2014,Alkhateeb2014,Hadi2016}.
-The underlying assumption behind the works in \cite{Marzetta2010,Rusek2013,Larsson14,ayach2014,Alkhateeb2014,Hadi2016} was, however, narrowband.
-Unlike the narrowband systems, wideband high-frequency massive MIMO OFDM systems may suffer from the substantial array gain loss across different OFDM subcarriers as the number of antennas grows due to the spatial-frequency wideband effect \cite{Cai2016,Wang2018,Wang20182, Wang2019}, which is also known as the beam squint effect.
-In particular, beam squint refers to a phenomenon in which the deviation occurs in the spatial direction of each OFDM subcarrier when the wideband OFDM is used in a very large antenna array system.
-The implication of beam squint is that it causes a serious achievable rate degradation, which potentially demotivates the use of OFDM in the wideband THz massive MIMO systems.
-Therefore, an efficient beam squint compensation is of paramount importance for the realization of wideband THz massive MIMO communications.
+Sub-Terahertz (sub-THz) band (90-300 GHz) communication is a potential technology for the sixth generation (6G)-\&-beyond wireless systems, which are expected to support various high data rate applications such as augmented reality/virtual reality (AR/VR), eHealth, and holographic telepresence \cite{Giordani2020}.
+The sub-THz band offers abundant spectrum resources with tens of gigahertz (GHz) bandwidths \cite{Han2014, Rappaport2019, ChenHan2021, Akyildiz2022}, compared to the current millimeter-wave (mmWave) bands in the 5G specifications \cite{3gpp.21.917} that utilize a few GHz bandwidths.
+This enables the possibility of achieving the data rates on the orders of 10 to 100 Gbps using the existing digital modulation techniques in sub-THz frequencies \cite{Rappaport2019, Koenig2013}.
+However, the sub-THz communication faces several challenges such as high path losses, large power consumption, and inter-symbol interference.
+To overcome these challenges, hybrid massive multiple-input multiple-output (MIMO) and orthogonal frequency-division multiplexing (OFDM) technologies have been widely investigated recently \cite{dai2021,Han2022,Gao2021,Matthaiou2021,Yezeng2023,Yuan2023,Elbir2021,Elbir2022}.
+Massive MIMO technology has received significant attention previously \cite{Marzetta2010}.
+Strong theoretical analyses have justified the use of a very large number of antennas at the base station \cite{Marzetta2010, Larsson14, Rusek2013}.
+This has raised significant interest in massive MIMO systems at sub-$6$ GHz \cite{Marzetta2010,Rusek2013, Larsson14} and mmWave frequencies \cite{ayach2014,Alkhateeb2014,Hadi2016}.
+The underlying assumption behind \cite{Marzetta2010,Rusek2013,Larsson14,ayach2014,Alkhateeb2014,Hadi2016} was, however, narrowband.
+Wideband high-frequency massive MIMO OFDM systems may experience significant array gain loss across different OFDM subcarriers due to the spatial wideband effect \cite{Cai2016, Liu2019, Wang2018, Wang20182, Wang2019, Han2021, tan2020}, also known as the beam squint effect.
+Beam squint refers to the phenomenon in which the deviation occurs in the spatial direction of each OFDM subcarrier when the wideband OFDM is used in a very large antenna array system.
+This implies that beam squint can cause severe degradation of the achievable rate, which potentially demotivates the use of OFDM in the wideband sub-THz massive MIMO systems.
+Therefore, an efficient beam squint compensation is essential for the realization of wideband sub-THz massive MIMO communications.